rickmoonex/nghome/README.md

 so no need to reinvent an open-source wheel.

 Oh yeah, I'm writing this in Golang btw.
-Because Python's performance is quite shit.
+Because Python's performance at scale is shit in my opinion.
+(Like why does it take 5 min to restart Home Assistant...
+It's not THAT complex...)
 And I like Go...

 ## Issues?